domsmith343/ytd/README.md

 Logs are automatically rotated to prevent disk space issues.

 ## License
-[Your chosen license]
+MIT License

+Copyright (c) 2025 Dominic Smith

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Disclaimer
 This tool is for personal use only.
 Users are responsible for complying with YouTube's terms of service and applicable copyright laws.

 ## Security Reporting
 If you discover any security issues, please do not create a public GitHub issue.
-Instead, please report them to [your-email] or [security reporting process].
+Instead, please report them to domsmith343@gmail.com.

 ## Security Updates
 Security updates will be released as soon as vulnerabilities are discovered.
 Users should: